miklosme/papers/src/app/home.md

+# Daily Digest (October 7, 2024)

+Hold onto your neural networks, AI enthusiasts!
+We've got a trio of groundbreaking papers that are pushing the boundaries of machine learning and robotics.
+Let's dive right in!

+First up, get ready to have your mind blown by [AutoML-Agent](https://papers.miklos.dev/2410.02958), a revolutionary multi-agent framework that's taking automated machine learning to the next level.
+This bad boy can handle everything from data retrieval to model deployment, all with a simple natural language input.
+It's like having a team of AI experts at your fingertips, working in perfect harmony to deliver deployment-ready models.
+With its retrieval-augmented planning and multi-stage verification, AutoML-Agent is setting a new standard for efficiency and accuracy in the AutoML game.

+But wait, there's more!
+For all you robotics fanatics out there, we've got a game-changer in the world of [multi-robot path planning](https://papers.miklos.dev/2410.03072).
+Say hello to MMD, a brilliant fusion of diffusion models and classical search techniques that's solving the complex puzzle of coordinating multiple robots in large-scale environments.
+This isn't just about avoiding collisions; it's about creating smooth, data-driven motions that could revolutionize everything from warehouse logistics to swarm robotics.

+Last but not least, we're taking multi-task learning to new heights with a [distributed approach](https://papers.miklos.dev/2410.03403) that's perfect for our increasingly connected world.
+This method allows multiple nodes – think of them as individual AI agents – to learn collaboratively across a network, tackling different tasks while sharing knowledge and preserving privacy.
+It's a two-timescale tango of local and global updates that's set to change the game for everything from environmental modeling to personalized education.

+That's all for now, AI aficionados!
+Keep those algorithms humming and stay tuned for more cutting-edge developments in the world of artificial intelligence!

 # Daily Digest (October 4, 2024)

 Attention AI enthusiasts!
 Get ready for a whirlwind tour of the latest breakthroughs in multi-agent systems and large language models.
 We've got a packed lineup of cutting-edge research that's sure to spark your imagination.